Techtonica/curriculum/github-collaboration/github-collaboration.md

 Instructor demonstrates in the video walk through how to work with work with pull requests on GitHub

 ### Independent Practice
-- TODO, but rough sketch:
+- Create a repository on GitHub
+- Clone this repo on your laptop and create new branch
+- Open this folder in your favorite IDE (VS Code)
-    - Create a GitHub repo with a few files in it
+- Create a file named Readme.md, Add your name in it and save
-    - Apprentices clone the repo and modify one of the files
+- Commit your changes, push your changes to your branch on GitHub
-    - Create branch, commit, create PR
+- Create a PR (Pull Request) from your branch to master branch on GitHub
 - Instructor modifies base branch to cause a conflict
-    - Apprentices resolve merge conflicts and merge their PRs
+- Resolve merge conflicts and merge their PRs

 ### Challenge
+- Clone this repository https://github.com/Techtonica/curriculum on your laptop
+- Add your name to this file <curriculum/practice/students.md>
-- TODO
+- Create a PR

 ### Check for Understanding
-- TODO
+- The class should practice this project together once.
+After the group exercise, everyone should do the challenge individually.
+- It's important to practice this project on command line as it is the standard way of interacting with GitHub in most companies.